I’ve just been informed that my baby has a tongue tie and/or lip tie. What do I do now?

 - If indicated, Dr. Berning will discuss the laser frenectomy procedure, post-procedure exercises and active wound management.

 - Some appointments are just an exam and consultation.
 Most times, the laser frenectomy procedure can be done at the same visit.
-If parents decide to proceed with laser surgery, consent form is signed.
-Most of the time, parents are escorted to a separate room during the procedure.
+If parents decide to proceed with laser surgery, a consent form is signed.
+Most of the time, parents wait in a private consultation room during the procedure.
 In some circumstances, a parent remains in the treatment room for the procedure.

 - Depending on the age of the patient (and other factors) some topical or local anesthetic may be used.
 No general anesthesia is used in our office.